7 Eco-Friendly Loofah Alternatives You Can Scrub Sustainably With

-When it comes to the most eco friendly body loofah, basic is better.
+When it comes to the most eco-friendly body scrubber, basic is better.

 About Brooklyn Made Natural

 Fed up with being unable to find natural products that were truly natural, they turned to their Brooklyn apartments (hence the name) to do a little eco-experimentation.

 All of their products are palm oil-free, cruelty-free, and shipped plastic free.

-We should be especially wary with any products (AKA poofs) that have a direct link to our drains, as that makes it all the easier for microplastics to escape into our ecosystem.
+Synthetic fibers in general are rather syn-ister for the planet, but we should be especially wary with any products (AKA poofs) that have a direct link to our drains, as that makes it all the easier for microplastics to escape into our ecosystem.

-Then there’s the more obvious fake loofah pollution (po-loofah-tion?) of our landfills.
-Doctors recommend plastic loofahs be retired after 2 months to void harmful bacteria buildup.
-That’s six plastic poofs per year we’re each condemning to landfills.
+Doctors recommend non-natural loofahs be retired after two months to avoid harmful bacteria buildup—meaning six plastic poofs per year we’re each condemning to landfills.

 That may not seem like a lot from an individual standpoint, but when one considers the millions (if not billions) of people using them, well, poof the issue becomes a lot bigger.